bdotbull/capst2ne/README.md

 # Rocket League Image Classifier
 #
 A simple CNN which takes a screenshot from Rocket League as input and outputs the name of the car the player is using.
-Trained on the three most popular bodies used in competitive play:
+The network was trained in a test environment on the three most popular bodies used in competitive play:
 - Dominus
 - Fennec
 - Octane